amczuboka/WorkoutDesignProject/README.md

 # WorkoutDesignProject
 This project is for a User Interface Design class.
 The app is a workout app that allows users to build their own workouts.
+Link to a Youtube Video of a teammate browsing through the WorkoutWithMe application: https://youtu.be/C-27NGXqwmc

 **Teammates:**
 Ann-Marie Czuboka (SB)